Castledermot Friary, Co. Kildare

 It was also attacked by Cromwell whose forces destroyed most of the place in 1650.

-All that remains of the Castledermot Friary today is the walls of the church, which was originally a long rectangular structure with a doorway, a pair of lancet windows in the west wall and a tower on the south side.
-The church is complete with a large transept chapel and an unusual tower; the three small chapels within the transept chapel are much admired.
+That was originally a long rectangular structure with a doorway.
+Further, pair of lancet windows in the west wall, and a tower on the south side.
+And then, the church is complete with a large transept chapel and an unusual tower.
+The three small chapels within the transept chapel are much admired.

-The Friary was not open to the public during my visit.
+However, the Friary was not open to the public during my visit.

 Location of Castledermot Friary:

-Below my photos taken in September 2021.
+Below are photos I took in September 2021.